There are currently three conservative plans introduced by Members of Congress that support families after the birth or adoption of a child.

-Senator Rubio and Rep. Wagner just introduced the Economic Security for New Parents Act and Senators Joni Ernst and Mike Lee recently introduced The CRADLE Act.
-Both would allow each parent to take one, two, or three months of paid leave after the birth or adoption of a child.
+Sen. Bill Cassidy has introduced the first bipartisan plan with Sen. Krysten Sinema that allows new parents to advance up to $5000 from future child tax credits.
+The family would repay by receiving a credit of $1500 (instead of $2000) off their taxes for that child for the next 10 years.
+In March, Sen. Rubio and Rep. Wagner, along with Sen. Mitt Romney and Rep. Dan Crenshaw, introduced the Economic Security for New Parents Act and Senators Joni Ernst and Mike Lee introduced The CRADLE Act.
+Both plans would allow each parent to take one, two, or three months of paid leave after the birth or adoption of a child.
 To cover the costs, parents would simply postpone their retirement benefits for a few extra months.
 The Rubio/Wagner plan is different in that it offers transferability between the parents - so they could share their benefits.
 This means one parent could go back to work sooner while extending the other parent's leave.

-Almost a quarter of all mothers go back to work within two weeks of having a baby, and fathers go back even sooner.
-Studies show that both parents bonding with their baby is crucial for the strength of the family and positive outcomes for the child.
+Almost a quarter of all mothers go back to work within 10-14 days of having a baby, and fathers go back even sooner, even though we know the importance of bonding for the strength of the family and positive outcomes for the child.

-It takes just a minute to send an email to your Member of Congress and Senators to let them know that you support paid family leave and prefer a conservative approach using Social Security over recent Democratic plans that have been introduced.
+It takes just a minute to send an email to your Members of Congress to let them know that you support a conservative paid family leave plan!

 Learn more: www.paidleaveforfamilies.com.